medialab/xan/docs/cmd/search.md

     -A, --all                Only return a row when ALL columns from the given selection match the desired pattern, instead of returning a row when ANY column matches.
-    -f, --flag <column>      If given, the command will not filter rows but will instead flag the found rows in a new column with given name.
+    -c, --count <column>     If given, the command will not filter rows but will instead count the total number of pattern matches per row and report it in a new column with given name.
+                             Does not work with -v/--invert-match.
     -l, --limit <n>          Maximum of number rows to return.
 Useful to avoid downstream buffering some times (e.g. when searching for very few rows in a big file before piping to `view` or `flatten`).